EPCCed/2023-09-06-rse-singularity/_episodes/introduction.md

 - Using containers solely on your own computer to use a specific software tool or to test out a tool (possibly to avoid a difficult and complex installation process, to save your time or to avoid dependency hell).
-- Creating a recipe that generates a container image with software that you specify installed, then sharing a container image generated using this Dockerfile with your collaborators for use on their computers or a remote computing resource (e.g. cloud-based or HPC system).
+- Creating a "recipe" that generates a container image with software that you specify installed, then sharing the generated container image with your collaborators for use on their computers or a remote computing resource (e.g. cloud-based or HPC system).
 - Archiving the container images so you can repeat analysis/modelling using the